 A Florida native, Marks made history at just 15 years old as the youngest surfer (man or woman) to qualify for the World Surf League Championship tour.
-After finishing 2018 as the WSL Rookie of the Year, it'd be comforting to say Marks is just like the rest of us.
-But that wouldn't be the truth — the now 16-year-old lives a life that's far from conventional and she wouldn't have it any other way.
+Now, the 2018 WSL Rookie of the Year has become one of the first women to ever qualify for Olympic surfing, alongside Team USA teammate Carissa Moore.
+And while it'd be comforting to say Marks is just like the rest of us, that would be far from the truth — the now 17-year-old lives a life that's far from conventional and she wouldn't have it any other way.

 "The bottom line is, I don't want to be normal," Marks said.
 "I guess I don't really know the difference, but why be normal when you can make a difference in the world?
 I don't really want to be a follower, I want to be a leader.
 I want people to do what I'm doing."

 A professional surfer's life is anything but ordinary, and the typical person watching Marks travel from beach to luxurious beach may think she's on a constant vacation — an assumption that drew some social media backlash.
 Internet commenters would surmise about her education and often assumed that all she did was surf.

 All the while, Marks was being homeschooled and, as her dad told me when he borrowed the phone in the middle of our interview, she is unable to travel if she gets lower than a B on her assignments.